 Fresh water supply

-Taparko mine implemented a number of projects to improve access to safe and clean drinking water for local communities, building a new borehole for the village of Kario that significantly decreased the distance villagers have to travel to get drinking water, and thus has made their everyday lives easier.
-In Taparko, a number of boreholes had been degraded due to a lack of maintenance negatively affecting the water supply.
-In order to rectify this, Nordgold undertook significant repairs to12 boreholes.
+In 2016, Taparko implemented a number of projects to improve access to safe and clean drinking water for local communities.
+The mine built two new boreholes for the village of Taparko that significantly decreased the distance villagers have to travel to get drinking water, and thus has made their everyday lives easier.
+Also, Nordgold undertook significant repairs to 12 boreholes.

 Lefa mine in Guinea

-Lefa mine provided support to various projects in education and cultural activity: for example, improving the living conditions of teachers by granting them cash bonuses and food subsidies.
+Lefa mine provided support to various projects in education and cultural activity: for example, training of about 20 young people in the Siguirini and Kankan training centre.
 Significant financing was spent on improving the health system, predominantly the fight against Ebola).

 When developing new projects, Nordgold makes every effort to avoid the resettlement of communities.
 However, sometimes this cannot be avoided, and then the Group seeks to minimise the adverse social and economic impacts of land acquisition or restrictions on land use by compensating for the loss of assets at replacement cost.
 We also introduce support measures and ensure that consented resettlement activities are carried out with full consultation and the informed participation of those affected.
 Since the involuntary displacement of communities is not explicitly covered by national legislation in the countries where we operate, the Group endeavours to align its resettlement activities with international best practice.